rawfunkmaharishi/purdie/README.md

     https://soundcloud.com/rawfunkmaharishi/hexaflexagon-1
     https://soundcloud.com/rawfunkmaharishi/junalbandi-3

-It also resolves sets/albums on Flickr and SoundCloud (and soon Vimeo), so this kind of thing will work:
+It also resolves sets/albums on all of the supported services, so this kind of thing will work:

     https://www.flickr.com/photos/pikesley/sets/72157648589429938/